slowernews/wisdom-tldr/chapters/0_intro.md

 Your job here on earth is to make a few life decisions extremely well, and the rest is a rounding error.

+> *"Life is not a problem to be solved but a reality to be experienced."
+-- Soren Kierkegaard [1813]*

 > *"The purpose of life is to be defeated by greater and greater things."
 -- Rainer Maria Rilke [1875]*

+> *"My mission in life is not merely to survive, but to thrive; and to do so with some passion, some compassion, some humor, and some style."
+-- Maya Angelou [1928]*

 > *"The meaning of life is to find your gift.
 The purpose of life is to give it away."
 -- David Viscott [1938]*